SobhanAshrafi/python-random-color-image-generator/README.md

-well to do first one you should only run the main code. but to do second one you need to uncomment line x in the main codeand then run it.
+well to do first one you should only run the main code. but to do second one you need to uncomment line 25 in the main code and then run it.

+the result folder contains the generated images from every two approach.
+@a